United States Army enlisted rank insignia: 1775–1821: epaulets

 From the creation of the United States Army to 1821, non-commissioned officer (NCO) and staff non-commissioned officer (SNCO) rank was distinguished by the wearing of usually worsted epaulets.

 From 1775 to 1779, sergeants and corporals wore one epaulet on the right shoulder, corporals of green color, sergeants of red color.
-From May 1778, the newly created ranks of SNCOs (i.e., sergeants major, quartermaster sergeants, drum majors, and fife majors) wore a red epaulette on each shoulder.

-In 1779, sergeants were authorized two silk epaulets, corporals one worsted to wear on the right shoulder.
-The color was white (infantry), yellow (artillery), or blue (cavalry).
+In 1779, (SNCOs) were authorized two silk epaulets, sergeants two worsted and corporals one worsted on the right shoulder.
+The color was white (infantry), yellow (artillery), or blue (dragoons).
 In practice it seems the prescribed blue epaulettes for cavalry NCO never came in wide use while the wearing of white epaulettes prevailed.

 By 1783/84, the Continental Army was discharged.
 For a few weeks, only 55 artillerymen at West Point and 25 men at Fort Pitt were to remain.
 In August 1784, the 700 men strong First American Regiment (including two companies of artillery) was organized as kind of an army substitute.
 In October 1786 by approval of Congress, this force should expand to a Legionary Corps of additional infantry, rifle troops, artillery, and dragoons.
 But this project never materialized.
 In 1791, the Second Regiment of Infantry was raised and organized as the First Regiment.
 Both units amalgamated in 1792 with the Legion of the United States, including artillery and dragoons (the first federal mounted force since the discharge of the Continental Light Dragoons in 1783), that then transformed into the US Army in 1796.

-From 1787, SNCOs wore silk epaulets, sergeants two worsted and corporals one worsted.
+Uniform regulations dated January 30, 1787 prescribed, SNCOs wore two silver silk epaulets, sergeants two worsted and corporals one worsted.
 In the same year, the epaulets' color of cavalry NCOs officially changed from blue to white.
 At that time the federal mounted force of two troops of dragoons existed only on paper and never got beyond the planning stage (see above).
-The sergeant major insignia included a brass half-crescent placed on the skirt of the epaulet.

 In 1799, red worsted epaulets were prescribed for all NCOs in all branches: SNCOs on both shoulders, sergeants on the right shoulder, corporals on the left.
 Chief musicians were identified by two white epaulets.
 Shortly after, in the year 1800, the color of the epaulets was changed to yellow, for chief musicians in to blue.
 In reality, the artillery NCOs ignored the order of 1799 and maintained their yellow epaulets, as did a company of bombardiers, sappers, and miners recruited during the War of 1812.
-In 1808 also the infantry NCOs switched back to their former white epaulets as did the newly raised light dragoons (whose remaining men and officers were folded into the Corps of Artillery, in 1815)., SNCOs wore two worsted epaulettes with crescent, sergeants had two plain worsted epaulettes, while corporals wore one epaulette on the right shoulder.
+In 1802 the infantry NCOs switched back to their former white epaulets.
+By 1808 dragoons were wearing white and riflemen yellow.
+SNCOs probably wore two worsted epaulettes with crescent, sergeants two plain worsted epaulettes, and corporals wore one epaulette on the right shoulder.
+Sergeants were given two epaulets once again in 1812.